JosephLYH/HKUCSE_Captcha_Breaking/README.md

-# Foobar
+# HKUCSE_Captcha_Breaking

-HKUCSE is a program used to automatically book courts through HKUCSE bypassing the captcha with image recognition CNN
+HKUCSE_Captcha_Breaking is a program used to automatically book courts through HKUCSE bypassing the captcha with image recognition CNN

 ## Installation